sideprotocol/atomic-swap-solidity/spec/README.md

 #### Cancelling a swap

 1. A maker cancels a previously created order.
 Expired orders can also be cancelled.
-2. An Order can only be cancel once.
+2. An Order can only be cancelled once.
-3. Tokens should be refunded when order is cancel.
+3. Tokens should be refunded when order is cancelled.
-4. An order can be also cancel if there are unfinished bidding orders.
+4. An order can be also cancelled even if there are unfinished bidding orders.

+Question: What does this mean ?
+I think maker should not be able to accept as they already cancelled order
 5. Maker can accept the bid order if the order has canceled.

 ### Data struct and types